Mathnerd314/stroscot/docs/Commentary/Units.rst

 Percentage units are similar to dimensionless logarithmic units, adding/subtracting is ``a + x% = a * (1 + x/100)``/ ``a - x% = a * (1 - x/100)``.
 Multiplying percents multiplies their pure value, with other units and with itself ``a%*b%=(a*b/100)%``.

 For affine units, the only operations are those of an affine space: subtracting two affine quantities to get a vector difference, and adding/subtracting a vector from an affine quantity, like ``1 degC + 3 kelvin = 4 degC``.
 Multiplication and division aren't defined.
+For temperature, we could define them via conversion, e.g. ``1 degF / 2 = 255.927778 kelvin / 2 = 127.963889 kelvin = -229.33500 degF``, but such conversions are incredibly confusing.

 and other dimensionless operations is an issue.